 Above all, they must have a positive mindset and be confident in their ability.
 From the interview process right through to working in the role, they must believe in their capability and vision, ensuring that their colleagues feel positive about it too.
 They should want everyone involved in the business to succeed and work to the best of their ability.
 A strong COO is crucial to a good business if they want to have financial and personal success in the long term and they should never be underestimated!

 About Fram Search

-We provide high quality contingent and retained recruitment to boutiques and global brands.
-We have long established relationships and access to deep talent pools.
-Fram takes a highly consultative approach, and we have a quality over quantity ethos.
+We have long established relationships, outstanding market knowledge, and access to deep talent pools.
+Fram takes a highly consultative approach, combining outstanding tech with a human approach.
 We are proud that our contingent fill rate is nearly three the industry average and we augment our retained search methodology with rigorous psychometric testing.
-Champions of diversity & inclusion, all staff have undertaken unconscious bias training.
+We take ESG seriously, we are champions of diversity and all staff have undertaken unconscious bias training, we also carbon offset.

 Please contact us on 01525 864 372 / [email protected] to learn more.